sudachen/uccm/index.md

 # Using Modules

-Really it's a good idea to move some funtionality to the separated module for resue and reducing complexity.
+It's a good idea to move some functionality to a separated module for reuse and reducing complexity.
 The other good idea is importing required modules automaticaly right from the github.